andrealacamera/nodejs-mysql-api-2/README.md

 Based on [this video](https://www.youtube.com/watch?v=WfCJ3sHnLBM)

 ## ToDoList:
-- Create some other data (e.g. Books or DVDs tables)
+- [ ] Create some other data (e.g. Books or DVDs tables)
-- Create other endpoints /api/books, etc.
+- [ ] Create other endpoints /api/books, etc.
-- Test with existing database
+- [ ] Test with existing database
-- Decide whether using MySQL or MySQL2
+- [ ] Decide whether using MySQL or MySQL2
-- ...
+- [ ] Data validation

 ## Packages:
 - Express